ramblingsofadev/docs/configuration.md

 ```

 Due to how lazy route creation works, your routes will only be built if they need to be, eg they're not cached yet.

+> **Note:** If you're using route annotations, those routes will be combined with any manually-registered routes.

 <h2 id="configuring-encoders">Configuring Encoders</h2>